PhD in Pharmaceutical Sciences

-The graduate program leading to the Ph.D. degree in pharmaceutical sciences is designed for students seeking teaching and research careers in academic institutions, the pharmaceutical industry and other health-related agencies.
-An interdisciplinary approach prepares graduates to perform independent research, to encourage scholarly development and to acquire teaching skills.
-Areas of specialization include pharmacology, pharmaceutics, toxicology and medicinal chemistry.
+The graduate program leading to the Ph.D. degree in pharmaceutical sciences is designed for students seeking teaching and research careers in academic institutions, the pharmaceutical industry, and other health-related agencies.
+An interdisciplinary approach prepares graduates to perform independent research, encourage scholarly development, and acquire teaching skills.
+Areas of specialization include pharmacology, pharmaceutics, toxicology, and medicinal chemistry.

 The awarding of the Ph.D. or Pharm.D./Ph.D. degree is based on the successful completion of a sequence of courses selected to meet the needs of an individual student (program of study) and an original research project (doctoral research) directed by the student’s major professor.

 A minimum of 62 semester hours including 27 hours of approved graduate-level coursework for the Ph.D. degree (27 coursework hours for the Combined Pharm.D./Ph.D. degree) and 35 hours of dissertation research is required for awarding the degree.
 Requirements for the degree, however, are not determined solely in terms of a fixed number of courses, credits, and years of residence.
 Graduate programs are highly individualized and are tailored to the characteristics and interests of the individual student.

 Following completion of the third year, the Pharm.D./Ph.D. student focuses on the research component of the curriculum.
 With the exception of the Advanced Pharmacy Practice Experiences (APPEs), the student should have completed all prerequisite and core courses by this time.

 Pharm.D./Ph.D. students are required to complete eight APPEs following completion of the required Pharm.D. teaching courses.
 Six APPEs are required in the areas of: